Hotel branding matters.

 Let’s try and change that.
 If you’re opening a restaurant, a bar or a hotel, the first thing you should do is get clarity on the brand (What you stand for.
 What you look like can come later).
 Once that’s set in stone your menu development, your service experience, your interior design, and – yes – your visual identity, will all be coming from the same place, and pointing in the same direction.

-Appointing the interiors guys without a clear brand is a recipe for disaster.
+Appointing the interiors team without a clear brand is a recipe for disaster.

 If you’re just talking to marketing people, you’re doing it wrong.